Is this a Prime Time To acquire Tupperware Brands Corporation (TUP) stock - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 4 different market analysts.
+The company has 4 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.25 for the current quarter, with a high estimate of $0.35 and a low estimate of $0.02, while EPS last year was $0.95.
 The consensus estimate for the next quarter is $0.57, with high estimates of $0.82 and low estimates of $0.47.

 Analysts are recommending an EPS of between $1.97 and $1.3 for the fiscal current year, implying an average EPS of $1.56.
 EPS for the following year is $2.26, with 5 analysts recommending between $2.52 and $1.75.